-We strive to balance familiar and unfamiliar vegetables in our CSA shares.
-Some member favorites that we try to include frequently include: carrots, lettuce, onions, tomatoes, and peppers.
-We also include tasty but less familiar vegetables for you to try, like celeriac, golden beets, salad turnips, and chard.
+We strive to balance familiar and unfamiliar vegetables.
+Some member favorites that we try to have frequently include: carrots, lettuce, onions, tomatoes, and peppers.
+We also grow tasty but less familiar vegetables for you to try, like celeriac, golden beets, salad turnips, and chard.

 Participating in our CSA program is a great way to learn about incorporating more vegetables into your weekly cooking routine.
 We love to cook and eat the vegetables we grow, and will always include recipes and serving suggestions with each share and in an archive on our website.

 Seasonality Of Shares